 “All this time and in all our discussions we’ve been talking about the Ealington football coach.
 But you know what?
 We still don’t know his name.
 Do you agree?”

 “I never thought about that.
 You’re right.
-Let’s look it up.
+Let’s see if we can Google it.
 On your laptop go to Google, search for Ealington High School, and look for a link to athletics,” Tanner suggested.

 “Found it.”
-What he saw on the Ealington website made Tom laugh, and it took him almost ten seconds before he could catch his breath and tell Tanner and Mr. Knox what was so funny.
+What he saw on the Ealington website made Tom burst out laughing, and it took him almost ten seconds before he could catch his breath and tell Tanner and Mr. Knox what was so funny.

-He almost shouted what he’d found.
+He almost shouted when he’d found the entry in Google.
 “The Ealington High School football coach’s name is Simon Poulter!
-I’ll bet he’s related to Nick Poulter.”
+I’ll bet he’s related to Nick Poulter.
+Probably his father.”
 That caused Tom to laugh again.